castorini/anserini/docs/regressions-msmarco-doc.md

 ```
 target/appassembler/bin/IndexCollection \
-  -collection CleanTrecCollection \
+  -collection JsonCollection \
   -input /path/to/msmarco-doc \
-  -index indexes/lucene-index.msmarco-doc \
+  -index indexes/lucene-index.msmarco-doc/ \
   -generator DefaultLuceneDocumentGenerator \
-  -threads 1 -storePositions -storeDocvectors -storeRaw \
+  -threads 7 -storePositions -storeDocvectors -storeRaw \
   >& logs/log.msmarco-doc &
 ```

-The directory `/path/to/msmarco-doc/` should be a directory containing the official document collection (a single file), in TREC format.
+The directory `/path/to/msmarco-doc/` should be a directory containing the document corpus in Anserini's jsonl format.
+See [this page](experiments-msmarco-doc-doc2query-details.md) for how to prepare the corpus.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).